OC-ComputerScience/java-example-programs/README.md

-# oop-example-programs
+# 06 - Array Test
-This repo holds 17 example Java programs.
+This program tests different types of arrays.